libp2p/specs/pubsub/gossipsub/README.md

 the overlay has been obtained, the node proceeds to join.

-In order to join, it picks `C_rand` nodes at random and sends `JOIN` messages to them with some initial ttl set as a design parameter.
+In order to join, it picks `C_rand` nodes at random and sends `JOIN` messages to them with some initial TTL set as a design parameter.

 The `JOIN` message propagates with a random walk until a node is willing to accept it or the TTL expires.
 Upon receiving a `JOIN` message, a node Q